 Linda contacted me just after I’d had my surgery in September.
 Our contact was mainly by telephone or email.
 I had a lumpectomy I think they called it.
 And then I had six rounds of chemotherapy and then three solid weeks of radiotherapy.

 Linda was very, very supportive.
-I think the first thing Linda helped me with was how to listen and talk to the girls.
-That was one of the main areas I think at the beginning.
-Then obviously as my treatment progressed and I started to lose my hair and things, she advised me on products.
+Obviously as my treatment progressed and I started to lose my hair and things, she advised me on products.
 And then when my hair started to come back she found me a hairdresser who specialised in new hair.
 So that was really helpful.

 Linda also, when I was starting to recover, recommended a course of complementary therapy.
 She researched the complementary therapists in the Doncaster area and put me in contact with Jane.